Julie Lake: Career

 Lake acted in theatrical plays in New York City for several years, including with Nick Jones.
 When Jones was hired to be a writer for Orange is the New Black, Jones suggested that Lake audition for the part of Angie Rice.
 Lake auditioned, and she got the part.

 Lake and Shirin Najafi created a web series called George and Julie, which is about a struggling actress in Hollywood who seeks advice from her cat George who degrades her.
 Lake and Najafi also created a web series called Mental, which is about two friends and their anxiety and mental instability.

 Personal life

-Lake is married to Jeff Cahn and on 2019 she gave birth to a son.
+Lake is married to Jeff Cahn and in 2019 she gave birth to a son.
 When she was asked to do a make-out scene on Orange Is the New Black, the producers asked her if she had someone in mind for the part, and her husband was brought in for the role.